-The Manager exercises judgement in determining the allocation of the debt and liability components of convertible debentures.
-The liability allocation is based upon the fair value of a similar liability that does not have an equity conversion option and the residual is allocated to the equity component.
+The Manager exercises judgement in determining the allocation of the debt and equity components of convertible debentures.
+The liability allocation is based upon the fair value of a similar liability that does not have an equity conversion option and the residual value is allocated to the equity component.

-(iv) Business Combinations
+(iv) Business combinations